sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 - format=1 - the Weather server can return two different report formats: `format=0`, which is XML or `format=1`, which is a mixture between XML and CSV from Meteo Blue.
 The Miniserver understands both detects the right format automatically.

 If have not found out, when the XML/CSV format is requested, it seems that it can happen after a reboot.
 Typically the Miniserver seems to request XML.
 But as I said, the server could ignore the format and simply return whatever is more convenient.

+If there is no paid subscription, the response will be this:

+    HTTP/1.1 200 OK
+    Date: Wed, 01 Feb 2018 01:02:34 GMT
+    Server: Apache/2.4.7 (Ubuntu)
+    Vary: Accept-Encoding
+    Content-Length: 153
+    Content-Type: text/xml

+    <?xml version="1.0"?>
+    <ServiceExceptionReport><ServiceException>authentication exception: user is not active</ServiceException></ServiceExceptionReport>

 Here a shortened example for the XML/CSV format.
 I've only shown the first 2 and last 2 entries.
 Overall it is 181 entries large.
 As you can see it has a header, describing the individual columns in the CSV block below.
 It also has a `valid_until` entry, which contains the subscription expiry date.
 The Miniserver will start warning, once you hit that date. `Kollerschlag` is a bug, it seems to not know the city, so it falls back to `Kollerschlag`.
 Longitude and latitude are correct, as well as the elevation.
 Sunrise/Sunset are also provided, but the Miniserver does it's own calculation locally.